fbpx

 In 2019, as Trump appeared in Tupelo, the U.S. House was in the of impeaching the president.
 The Hood campaign believed anger over that impeachment galvanized Mississippians for the Republican Reeves in 2019.
 A matter of fact, Trump spoke more about the impeachment than he did about Reeves at that Tupelo rally.

-This year Trump is under criminal indictment in four separate jurisdictions on charges related to to overthrow the 2020 presidential election he lost and for trying to hide the fact he left office with classified documents and refused to return them.
+This year Trump is under criminal indictment in four separate jurisdictions on charges related to trying to overthrow the 2020 presidential election he lost and for trying to hide the fact he left office with classified documents and refused to return them.

 Will those criminal indictments impact the governor’s election in Mississippi positively or negatively or at all?